Thin Slab Casting and Rolling

 - The temperature in the equilibrating furnace depends on the micro-alloying element and is designed to keep the micro-alloy in solution.

-- Direct charging is the main factor that reduces energy consumption during hot rolling.
+- Direct charging is the main factor which reduces the energy consumption during hot rolling.

 - In rolling thin slabs, the deformation in the initial passes often exceeds 50 %.
-Heavy deformation at high temperatures is essential to refine coarse (over 1000 ?m) austenitic grains by re -crystallization.
+Heavy deformation at high temperatures is essential to refine coarse austenitic grains (over 1000 micrometers) by re -crystallization.

-- The refinement and uniformity of austenitic grains is a prerequisite for a fine ferritic structure down to 4 to 5 ?m.
+- The refinement and uniformity of austenitic grains is a prerequisite for a fine ferritic structure down to 4 micrometers to 5 micrometers.

 - Accelerated cooling on the run-out table and under cooling of the austenite further refines the ferrite.

 The production process and typical level of temperature evolution in the TSCR process is shown in Fig 1.

 Fig 1 Typical level of temperature evolution during TSCR process

 Faster solidification in the TSCR provides more uniform finer structures.
 Fine secondary dendrite arm spacing (SDAS), achieved due to rapid solidification in casting, and promotes a more homogenous structure with less micro-separation structure than the conventional casting.
 Micro-segregation is the segregation between the dendritic arms where minimum solute concentration is at the centre of the dendrite arms and the maximum solute concentration is between the arms.
 In fact, SDAS is a measure of the non-homogeneity in slab continuous casting.
 In thin slab casting, ‘liquid core reduction’ (LCR) system is used.
 Liquid core reduction allows for the thickness of strand below the mould to be reduced while the core is still in liquid phase.
 Generally the first segment in the strand guiding system can be adjusted to obtain the desire reduction in thickness of strand.
 The different TSCR processes are described below.

 Compact Strip Production